Misterio77/website/_src/cv.md

 intuitively manage content.
 Zoocha's clients include government, universities, and private companies.

+While Zoocha was a smaller company, it was my first time working within a dedicated DevOps team, and I learned a lot about task prioritization, organization, and processes.

 #### DevOps Engineer (2023-2024)

 As part of the DevOps team, I mainly tackled technical debt and supported developers with better tooling and practices, while simultaneously taking care of cloud operations and making sure everything was running smoothly.

-While Zoocha was a smaller company, it was my first time working with other DevOps professionals, and I learned a lot about task prioritization, organization, and processes.
+Some of the work included improving developer tooling, migrating (chef-based) client infrastructure from AWS OpsWorks into Terraform-managed AWS SSM, and dealing with day-to-day operations.

 ### U-Get (2020-2023)